 Once an argument ensued between Bramha – the creator, and Vishnu – the protector, to ascertain the greatest between them.
 They requested Shiva to be the judge.
 Shiva appeared in the form of a Jyoti, or a column of fire touching heaven and earth.
 He told them that whoever would first find his crown or his feet would be the greatest.
 Brahma took the form of a swan and flew high.
 Whereas Vishnu took the avatar of a Varaha and went digging into the earth.
 Varaha could not find the end of the lingam and accepted his defeat.

 Brahma went up flying, he too could not reach the top of the lingam.
-He was tired and worried but not in a mood to accept defeat.
+He was tired and worried but not in the mood to accept defeat.
 When he saw a pine or Ketaki flower flowing down and asked the flower how far the top was.
 The flower said that it has been flowing down for forty thousand years.
 As Brahma was too tired, he conspired with the flower to be his false witness.
 He said that he has seen the top of the lingam and produced the flower as evidence.
-Shiva was enraged and cut down one head of Brahma and forbade his worship in any temples across the world.
+Shiva was enraged and cut down one head of Brahma and forbade his worship in temples across the world.
 He also cursed the pine flower, that it would never be used to worship Shiva.
 The place where the lingam stood to let off their ego is said to be Thiruvannamalai.

 According to another legend, Parvati once closed Shiva’s eyes for a moment.
-Even though it was a second but the entire universe was engulfed in darkness.
+Even though it was for a second the entire universe was engulfed in darkness.
 Parvati realized her mistake and performed penance along with many devotees near the base of the Arunachal hills.
 Then, Shiva appeared as a column of fire on the hilltop and merged with Parvati forming the Ardhanarishwar Swaroop.
-The hill is thus sacred and is considered as a lingam too.
+The hill is thus sacred and is considered a lingam too.

 This temple town has come under the rule of various dynasties over different periods of time.
 The major rulers were Cholas, Hoysalas, Sangama, Saluva, Tuluva, and Vijayanagara.
-Most of the rulers have endowed the temple with various gifts like land, cash, cows, and various goods.
+Most of the rulers endowed the temple with various gifts like land, cash, cows, and various goods.
 The temple inscriptions commemorate many victories by these dynasties.

-In the 17th century, the temple came under the control of Nawab of Carnatic under the Mughal rule.
+In the 17th century, the temple came under the control of Nawab of Carnatic under Mughal rule.
 For a brief period, it was under the rule of the Tipu Sultan.
-Later, it came under French and after some years, it was controlled by the British.
+Later, it came under the French and after some years, it was controlled by the British.

 The temple is spread across an area of 25 acres.
-The vastness and the richness with which the temple stands today is the result of construction, extension, and alteration for several centuries.
+The vastness and the richness with which the temple stands today are the result of construction, extension, and alteration for several centuries.
 It is built in the Dravidian style of architecture with a backdrop of Arunachal Hill.
 There are various structures in the temple that showcase the great craftsmanship of our ancestors.